lexming/lexming.github.io/_posts/2021-09-18-simple-btrfs-scrub.md

 2. Identify bad blocks

     Check the block size of the drive with `fdisk -l` and execute `badblocks` to identify all faulty blocks in the disk.
-For instance, our `sda` drive with blocks of 512 bytes
+For instance, in our `sda` drive with blocks of 512 bytes

     ```console
     $ badblocks -b 512 /dev/sda